Vacancy – loss of income when a tenant is not living there

 PMI – Private mortgage Insurance, a fee you are charged by the bank by using a low money down program.

 3.5% Down FHA Loan – An owner-occupied loan that only requires a 3.5% down payment.
 You can use this loan at any time as long as you only have one at a time.
-You are charged PMI ($75 for every $100k you finance, making your monthly payment $575 for every $100k you finance) every month for the life of the loan.
+You are charged PMI every month for the life of the loan.
 To get rid of PMI you must refinance the loan when you have 20% equity in it.
 You are also charged an upfront fee of 1.75% of the total loan amount and this is typically added to the loan balance when you purchase the home.
-FHA has its own loan limits which are about $80k-$100k less than a conventional loan.
+FHA has its own loan limits which are about $200k-$300k less than a conventional loan.
+If it is 3 or 4 units it must pass the “self sufficiency test” which is that 75%of current rents must cover the mortgage payment, and property very rarely pass this test.
+If the tenants are in long term leases we have to use that rent.
+If they are month to month or the unit is vacant we can use market rents.

 203k Loan – A rehab loan under the FHA program that allows you to put 3.5% down on the purchase price + rehab costs of a property.
 If a property is $200k and needs $200k of work your down payment would be 3.5% of $400k.
 All other FHA loan terms apply.